metagentools/VStrains/README.md

 <a name="sec1"></a>
 # About VStrains

-VStrains, a de novo approach for reconstructing strains from viral quasispecies.
+VStrains is a de novo approach for reconstructing strains from viral quasispecies.

 <!-- Please refer to our [paper](NULL) and [supplementary Material](NULL) for details methodology. -->